image shows woman with Conductive hearing loss holding her hand to her ear

 Step 1 of 6

 Conductive hearing loss is a type of hearing loss that is often easily identifiable.
-The following causes have been associated with this type of hearing loss:
+Causes of conductive hearing loss can include the following:

 • Damage to the ear drum